Vis4Sense/student-projects/2025-summer/Ashley Beebakee/minutes_of_meeting.md

 </ul>
 Suggestions:
 <ul>
-  <li>Do not spend too much on learning Prompt Engineering to avoid delayed implementation of subsequent tasks</li>
+  <li>Do not spend too much time on learning Prompt Engineering to avoid delayed implementation of subsequent tasks</li>
 </ul>

 ## ~7th July 2025 (13:00 - 14:00)~